From our best comments

 Furthermore, we’re award-winning security specialists with a proud history of 30 years.
 Over 100 million satisfied customers worldwide trust Avira to keep their digital lives and data safe.
 Our software is German-engineered, and your data is stored in Germany – in accordance with all EU legislation, of course.

 Avira Password Manager offers free and pro versions.
 You decide which feature set is more relevant for you and what you need.
-All basic functionalities like generating passwords, using auto-fill on webpages, securing notes, or syncing across devices are offered in the free version.
+All basic functionalities like generating passwords, using auto-fill on webpages, adding credit cards, securing notes, or syncing across devices are offered in the free version.
 For the pro version, we offer you enhanced security with a security status feature.
 You can check if your online accounts have been hacked, if the websites you’re registered on are unsafe, or if your passwords are weak or reused.

 All your sensitive data and passwords are encrypted with your Master Password and that is the only way it can also be decrypted.
 No one apart from you, not even Avira, has access to your passwords.